 The focus of YAI’s work in education is geared towards building a strong foundation for children at an early age.
 Executive Director Kimmie Weeks notes, “I know from first-hand experience that the foundation a child receives prior to entering grade school plays a critical role in the success of that child through the rest of their academic journey.”

-Over the years, YAI’s primary focus on health care has been as regards providing sensitization on some of the primary health care issues facing young people in post war African nations.
+Over the years, YAI’s primary focus on health care has been focused on providing support to community clinics and hospital as well as sensitizing on some of the primary health care issues facing young people in post war African nations.
 Utilizing a peer to peer approach, the organization has organized and implements unique awareness programs on the prevention of teenage pregnancy, and HIV/AIDs and sexually transmitted diseases.